AriFordsham/GHCWiki/safe-haskell.md

 - Similarly, `GeneralizedNewtypeDeriving` can violate constructor access control, by allowing untrusted code to manipulate protected data types in ways the data type author did not intend.

 ## Implementation details

+---

+**SLPJ note** I am uncertain whether these implementation notes are correct.
+We need to revisit them in the light of our new definitions.

+Determining trust requires two modifications to the way GHC manages modules.
+First, the interface file format must change to record each module's trust dependency set.
+Second, we need compiler options to specify which packages are trusted by an application.

+We therefore extend the interface file format to record the trust dependency set of each module.
+The set is represented as a list of *trust dependencies*, each of which is a (package, module) pair.

+Currently, in any given run of the compiler, GHC classifies each package as either exposed or hidden.
+To incorporate trust, we add a second bit specifying whether each package is trusted or untrusted.
+This bit will be controllable by two new options to `ghc-pkg`, `trust` and `distrust`, which are analogous to `expose` and `hide`.

+---

 - `GHC.Prim` will need to be made (or just kept) unsafe.